 Our RV Trip to Alaska

-Begin following our journey to Alaska below.
+Begin following our journey to Alaska in our Class A motorhome below.
 You'll start with our post about planning and follow in chronological order.

 For this leg of our Alaska 2018 trip, we traveled from Tulalip Casino in Marysville, WA to Prince George, BC.
 Yes, that includes an international border crossing!
 Watch the video here or scroll down for more information.
 Sumas Huntington Border Crossing Taking the RV across the border into Canada at Sumas was no problem.
 All